CS-1400/CS-1400.github.io/_pages/data-types/strings.md

 ## Indexing
-An index is the position of a character in a sequence (like a string).
-The first character is at index 0:  ```flavor[0]```.
-Negative indexing begins at the last character with index -1.
+An index is the position of an element in a sequence.
+Indexing begins at 0 with the first element.
+Negative indexing begins at -1 with the last element.

 ![](/assets/string-index.png)